JordanAceto/VCF_plug_in_boards/README.md

 ## Calibration:
 - #### Each plug-in board has calibration trimpots for modulation depth, center frequency, and feedback sensitivity.
-- #### For filters that can track at 1 volt per octave, they can probably be trimmed to play in tune, but the trimming may be fiddly.
+- #### For filters that can track at 1 volt per octave, they can probably be trimmed to play in tune over a limited range, but the trimming may be fiddly.
 Emphasis has been placed on getting a nice sweep through the filters useful range, and not accurate tuning or temperature compensation.
+- #### Calibration is a matter of taste, and any setup that sounds good to you is correct.
+- #### Here is how I calibrate Low Pass Filters:
+    1. Inject a 30Hz square wave onto the signal input while monitoring the signal output.
+    2. Turn the cutoff CV and feedback CV signals all the way down (set them to zero volts).
+    3. Adjust the **center** trim so that the signal just dissapears.
+    4. Remove the signal input.
+    5. Turn the cutoff CV to around 1/2 way up and turn the feedback CV all the way up.
+    6. Adjust the **feedback** trim until self oscillation occurs.
+    7. Turn the cutoff CV signal all the way up.
+    8. Adjust the **depth** trim until the frequency of the self oscillation is around 20kHz.
+    9. Sweep the cutoff frequency up and down and readjust the **feedback** trim as needed to get reliable self oscillation over the desired range.
+Note that some filters will not self oscillate over their whole frequency range.
+    10. Now reinject the signal and listen to the filter while changing the cutoff and feedack CV signals.
+Readjust the trimmers to taste if desired.

+- #### I use a similar strategy for other filter topologies like Phase Shifters.
+Without a self oscillation signal or a strong sense of "cutoff frequency", just adjust the trimmers so that the filter has a nice sweep and the feedback control feels good.
+- #### The above calibration strategy is very quick and easy once you've done it a few times.

 ## Power supply considerations:
 - #### The motherboard is expected to provide a +/-12 volt DC power supply.